-Post #3 in the series Tips for Quitting: Be a Better Quitter in 7 Easy Steps.
+This is post #3 in the series 7 Easy Steps to be a Better Quitter.
 This series provides journal prompts and writing topics to enable big changes.
 I used this process to quit smoking, change jobs, start running, and eliminate debt.
 It works!
-Start with the first post in the series here.

 Human behavior is fueled by a desire to avoid pain or experience pleasure.
 Your payoff is usually tied to one or the other.
 And, believe it or not, avoidance of pain is often more powerful than seeking pleasure.

 Once you’ve identified a change you need to make and detailed the the costs and benefits of quitting, it’s time to identify the payoff.
 These journaling prompts will help you identify that payoff so you can free yourself.